-In this tutorial, we will show you how to install GoAccess on your CentOS 7 server.
+In this tutorial, we will show you how to install GoAccess on your CentOS 7.
 For those of you who didn’t know, GoAccess is a real-time web log analyzer and a visualizer for Both Linux and Unix operating systems.
-It functions as an interactive app from the Terminal, and after models also supplies an HTML report, which can be conveniently viewed in the browser.
+It functions as an interactive app from the Terminal, and after models also supply an HTML report, which can be conveniently viewed in the browser.

 Install GoAccess on CentOS 7